owncast/owncast.github.io/content/releases/owncast-0.0.8.md

 ### Custom chat emoji

-You can now input, and autocomplete, custom emoji in chat by typing :emojiname:.
+You can now input, and autocomplete, custom emoji in chat by typing `:emojiname:`.
 Hover over emoji in the chat to see the name of it.
-By typing part of an emoji, such as `:dancing` and hitting `tab` it will attempt to auto-complete it for you just like it does with usernames when you type `@user` and `tab`.
+By typing part of an emoji name, such as `:dancing` and hitting `tab` it will attempt to auto-complete it for you just like it does with usernames when you type `@user` and hit `tab`.

 ### New standalone embeddable chat